The Routes of El legado andalusí

 from Algeciras to Granada

-on The Routes of El legado andalusí
+The Walks of El legado andalusí

 It is always easier to walk the ways others have already travelled than to make a new way, especially if the paths traced survive and have persisted throughout history.